ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 {:style="text-align: center;"}

 <!-- talk about the prompt for zero-shot -->
-In the <u>zero-shot set-up</u>, I completely ignore the training and development sets and include test set examples in the prompt.
+In the **zero-shot set-up**, I completely ignore the training and development sets and include test set examples in the prompt.
 Then, I send this prompt to GPT-3 and parse the results.
 Finally, I treat whatever it returns as its predictions and compare them with the gold-annotated test data.